 You can read more about mindfulness here:

 Philip has been practicing mindfulness and meditation since 1990.
-He has been teaching it for 7 years.
-He has specialist qualifications for teaching mindfulness to children and teenagers (dot b and paws b – the two most popular and well recognised courses for under 18s in the U.K.) He has also been teaching the Mindfulness Based Stress Reduction (MBSR) course for adults since 2016.
+He has been teaching it for 8 years.
+He has specialist qualifications for teaching mindfulness to adults from Bangor University and the Mindfulness Network and to children & teenagers (dot b and paws b – the two most popular and well recognised courses for under 18s in the U.K.) He has also been teaching the Mindfulness Based Stress Reduction (MBSR) course for adults since 2016.
 He has now taught and guided hundreds of people to practice mindfulness in their lives.

 In 1990 Philip started to learn about meditation and mindfulness whilst travelling in India and continued this in monasteries and centres across the UK.
 He has trained with different Buddhist and secular teachers and attended retreats and courses all over the country.